 Rheumatology health professionals across Wales seek innovative ways to improve patient care, to develop new treatments and put research and improvement into action.
 In Wales, the population is older and sicker than England, for example.
 These factors affect a population’s health and places greater demand on Welsh health services.
 Despite these challenges, the question and answer sessions after guest speakers and case presentations were effectively utilised to compare and contrast services across Welsh health boards.
 Very few nation’s rheumatology MDTs can come together in one room to share their experiences and best practise in healthcare so fluidly.

-BSR’s Devolved Nations Liaison Officer, Lauren Bennie was invited to join the Wales BHPR Allied Healthcare Professionals annual meeting where the group discussed developments across Wales, audits, innovations in rheumatology and explored their way forward for Rheumatology AHPs in Wales.
+Our Devolved Nations Liaison Officer Lauren Bennie was invited to join the Wales BHPR Allied Healthcare Professionals annual meeting where the group discussed developments across Wales, audits, innovations in rheumatology and explored their way forward for Rheumatology AHPs in Wales.

-Learning and development was also a focus of the AHP agenda with members highlighting the lack of protected study leave for educational purposes and BSR’s educational offering to AHP members and non-members alike.
-BSR will be hosting multiple educational events for AHPs in both England and Northern Ireland throughout 2019.
-Full details can be found on our Events & Learning homepage
+Learning and development was also a focus of the AHP agenda with members highlighting the lack of protected study leave for educational purposes and our educational offering to AHP members and non-members alike.
+We will be hosting multiple educational events for AHPs in both England and Northern Ireland throughout 2019.
+Full details can be found on our Events & Learning homepage.

 In closing, BHPR AHP peers discussed the vacant AHP positions in physiotherapy, pharmacy and occupational therapy with Chris Bellis, ESP Physiotherapist in Rheumatology and Primary Care at Wrexham Maelor hospital taking up the vacant physio representative post.

 Rheumatology Allied Health Professionals can have a strong voice in Wales.
-Taking up representative roles on BSR and BHPR platforms strengthens this position and supports collaboration with colleagues across the speciality in Welsh health boards and the UK’s home nations.
+Taking up representative roles on our/BHPR platforms strengthens this position and supports collaboration with colleagues across the speciality in Welsh health boards and the UK’s home nations.